dyozie/greenplum-for-kubernetes/doc/markdown/troubleshooting.md

 **Resolution:**

-The <%=vars.product_name %> deployment process requires the ability to map the host system's `/sys/fs/cgroup` directory onto each container's `/sys/fs/cgroup`.
+The {{#include ./product_name.md}} deployment process requires the ability to map the host system's `/sys/fs/cgroup` directory onto each container's `/sys/fs/cgroup`.
 Ensure that no kernel security module (for example, AppArmor) uses a profile that disallows mounting `/sys/fs/cgroup`.

 ## <a id='nodenotlabeled'></a>Node Not Labeled